 Some of the following symbols may be used on this product.
 Please study them and learn their meaning.
 Proper interpretation of these symbols will allow you to more safely operate the product.

-SYMBOL MEANING SYMBOL MEANING
+SYMBOL MEANING

-Choke Lever CHOKE: left position RUN: right position Forward
+Choke Lever CHOKE: left position RUN: right position

-Fuel Valve CLOSED: left position OPEN: right position Reverse
+Fuel Valve CLOSED: left position OPEN: right position

-Throttle Lever Engage Tines

-FAST: left position الم Disengage Tines
+- Throttle Lever FAST: left position

-Throttle Lever SLOW: right position ß Stop
+Throttle Lever SLOW: right position

+₩ ↑ Forward

+Reverse